Referral Guidance for patients of Birmingham GPs

 4) Guidance for referral for Wet AMD in Birmingham and Solihull

 Wet AMD is one of the leading causes of severe visual loss in the UK.
 It is an acute and aggressive condition.
 Early diagnosis and prompt treatment may prevent further visual loss and can sometimes even restore some of the vision already lost.
 This guidance outlines the procedures to follow in order to access assessment and fast track to a consultant as appropriate.

-All the major general hospitals in Birmingham and Solihull now have rapid access wet AMD clinics supervised by Lucentis Coordinators these are:
+All the major general hospitals in Birmingham and Solihull now have rapid access wet AMD clinics supervised by Clinic Coordinators these are:

 Sandwell and West Birmingham Foundation Trust:

 Birmingham & Midland Eye Centre (BMEC) at City Hospital

 Good Hope Hospital

 Older person, though not exclusively.

 Hypertension and treatment for hypertension.

 Caucasian with occasional Asian and very occasional African / Caribbean.